King of the Ring (2015): Aftermath

 In July 2016, the brand extension was reinstated, with WWE's main roster again divided between the Raw and SmackDown brands.
 The next King of the Ring tournament was then held in 2019 and was an interbrand tournament, featuring wrestlers from both brands.
 Each brand had a separate bracket, and the winners of each bracket faced off in the tournament final.
 Qualifying matches for the 2019 tournament began in August and took place across episodes of Raw and SmackDown.
 The tournament final was originally scheduled to be held at that year's Clash of Champions PPV, but was rescheduled for the following night's Raw on September 16, 2019.

-The event would return to PPV and livestreaming in 2023, with that year's event rebranded as King and Queen of the Ring to incorporate the women's Queen's Crown tournament that was established in 2021.
+After eight years, the event was planned to return to PPV and livestreaming in 2023, with that year's event rebranded as "King and Queen of the Ring" to incorporate the women's Queen's Crown tournament that was established in 2021.
+However, on April 13, it was revealed that WWE decided to scrap the revival and would instead hold Night of Champions, thus reviving the Night of Champions event.
+It was reported that the decision to change the event to Night of Champions was a creative choice to revive and bring that event to an international market, as well as to please business partners in Saudi Arabia and add intrigue to the show with the crowning of a new World Heavyweight Champion.
+Fightful later reported that WWE did not have plans to reschedule King and Queen of the Ring for later that year, but the event could possibly be used for a future Saudi Arabian show.
+King and Queen of the Ring was then rescheduled for Saudi Arabia in May 2024.